 Good luggage can make or break your trip, but once you move beyond basic quality issues, the best luggage features are a matter of personal taste and lifestyle.
 What makes me deliriously happy with a suitcase may leave other people yawning.

-That said, Raden is our pick for the best smart luggage of 2017.
+That said, Raden is our pick for the best smart luggage of 2018.
 They have a good balance of smart features and attractive design.
 In addition, they’re the only contender to offer a power bank in their large cases, a feature which has come in handy for me.
-Away and Bluesmart are our runners-up, still fantastic choices for a carry-on suitcase.
+Away and Arlo Skye are our runners-up, still fantastic choices for a carry-on suitcase.

 Love the luggage you already have, or just don’t have the budget for a smart suitcase?
 Plenty of the features of smart luggage are easy to add to your existing case: